vchaudhari-r7/my-convection-project/README.md

 	1. brew install awscli
 6. Install Awsaml - is an application for providing automatically rotated temporary AWS credentials.
 	1. https://github.com/rapid7/awsaml <- Follow this guide

+## How to run Convection?

+1. Create directory structure and files as described in getting started guide of convection

+2. Switch to directory ~/my-convection-project/clouds/us-east-1/

+3. convection diff

 Sample workflow to create basic VPC http://rapid7.viewdocs.io/convection/getting-started/